kewp/auto-css/readme.md

 using auto to wrap the rules you want to enforce.

+---

+i mean one approach to why use this library really is "well at least this way you understand what is happening! yes it's overkill - but you can see it. you can't see how all the different css rules interact. you just can't. go take a look at the actual code which determines the width of an element..."

+it's ... really interesting, and i think may be the right approach. we need to let people figure this shit out. why can't developers decide for themselves how things should be drawn? css ... css is this kind of hand-holding thing, because most people apparently are too stupid to write the code that decides where things should be placed.

+i think css started as this one problem, flow - you don't want to calculate when to move something to the next line. like in a newspaper. but that's not what we're doing anymore. we don't use flow, except for text. no - we have headers and side bars. we have borders and padding. we have centered sections.

+and i really (really) like the idea that you write the element, style it with _visual_ things like a shadow or border or background
+(or icon) and then the layout is determined by code! i mean, that is a real separation - you point to a particular element and say
+"this should be between this and that".

+> is that not what css does?

+no - css is a bunch of algorithms decided by some mysterious group of strangers who have all decided this is the way to write layout code.

+instead why not write the code yourself. or even better, search stack overflow or whatever for
+"how do i center something horizontally" and the answer isn't "you say this incantation and pray for the best. if it doesn't work, oh well that sucks for you, really. hire a front-end guy".

+no! no more, this sucks!

 ## old readme

 - part / window / block / square